amieiro/wp-polyglots-facilitator/readme.md

 ### Inputs

 - **Translation type**.
-You can select to translate a plugin or a theme.
+You can select to translate a plugin, a theme or the Android app.
 - **Translation from**.
 You can select a plugin to translate from _Development (trunk)_ or from _Stable (latest release)_.
 - **Slug**.
 The slug of the plugin or theme.
 You can find it in the URL.
 For